iozsaygi/c-snake/README.md

 ## Changelog

+- macOS-specific update on April 28, 2025.
+The entire game has been ported to macOS.

 - Minimal update on March 27, 2025.
 Correcting the usage of `srand` when replacing the food around the grid.

 - First update on March 09, 2025.
 Reworked the color palette to catch a nostalgic feel and added edge wrapping for